unixbhaskar/slpkg/README.rst

     [ delete ] --> Flask-0.10.1-x86_64-1_SBo

-    Are you sure to remove 1 package [Y/y]
+    Are you sure to remove 1 package [Y/y] y

     +==============================================================================
     | Found dependencies for package Flask: